 in this case study does not necessarily reflect the views of Samsung.)

 How I Design

 Needs and Wants

-People learn more information to decide on purchasing
+People learn more information and make a purchasing decision.

 Ad placement is designed to encourage #1 and #2.
 Post-click experience is to solve problem #3.

-Since Samsung Ads is an ad platform on Samsung smart TV, our main ad categories are TV shows and movies.
-The next question
+Since Samsung Ads is a platform on Samsung smart TVs, our main ad categories are TV shows and movies.
+So the question

-I need to answer is: what information would help people make the decision on watching a TV show or a movie?
-To find out the answer, I ran a quick
+is, what information would help people make the decision on watching a TV show or a movie?
+To find the answer, I ran a quick

 survey and identified the top factors: